githwxi/ATS-Xanadu/docgen/SYNTAX/ATS3-ConcreteSyntax.md

 ___________________

-Xanadu is a programming language in the ATS family.
-It is sometimes referred to as ATS/Xanadu or simply ATS3.
+ATS/Xanadu refers to a programming language in the ATS family and its implementation.
+It is often referred to as ATS3 for its being the 3rd edition of ATS (while Xanadu is the name of the implementation).

-Xanadu is designed to be both a source language and a target language;
+ATS3 is designed to be both a source language and a target language;
-it is a source for manual program construction (by humans), and it is also a target for automated code generation (by compilers).
-It is expected that various extensions to Xanadu will be built in the future that compile back to Xanadu itself.
+it is a source for manual program construction (by programmers), and it is also a target for automated code generation (by compilers).
+It is expected that various extensions to ATS3 will be built in the future that compile back to ATS3 itself.

-The concrete syntax of Xanadu has its root in ML, and its design is also influenced by C and Lisp.
-In this document, please find an informal and partial presentation of the concrete syntax of Xanadu, which primarily relies on code examples for illustration.
+The concrete syntax of ATS3 has its root in ML, and its design is also influenced by C and Lisp.
+In this document, please find an informal and partial presentation of the concrete syntax of ATS3, which primarily relies on code examples for illustration.

 Primitive Constants
 -------------------

-There are currently in Xanadu the following kinds of primitive
+There are currently in ATS3 the following kinds of primitive
 constants: ints (for intergers), bools (for booleans), chars (for characters), floats (for floating point numbers), and strings (of characters).
 It is planned to support strings of various unicodes in